 Additional information that exists has been gleaned from family bibles, newspaper articles and obituaries, Beaver County, Pennsylvania historians, cemetery head stone searches, church records, court house records and numerous family members who have had extremely good memories.

 As our family expands into the 11th generation, the number of branches continues to grow.
 We continue to add surnames such as Anderson, Adamek, Alexander, Biskup, Bixler, Brobeck, Ebersole, Hoffer, Glasser, Kofalt, Mateer, Mitchel, Miller, Ramsey, Reinhard, Smith, Tuma, and on and on.
-We had our annual family reunion in Western Pennsylvania the weekend of July 24, 1999 and with the assistance of family members, who were forewarned that I would have my laptop there, we added and documented additional names to the point that we now have in excess of 3100 entries.
-Since that reunion, in 1999, the family continues to grow, and our Family Tree File now contains some 7,050 names, 2,233 marriages, 2,387 recorded locations, and 1,468 surnames, with the oldest researched ancestors dating back to the 1500's, 1600's and 1700's in Europe.
+We had our annual family reunion in Western Pennsylvania the weekend of July 24, 1999 and with the assistance of family members, who were forewarned that I would have my laptop there, we added and documented additional names to the point that after the reunion we now had in excess of 3100 entries.
+Since that reunion, in 1999, as the family continues to grow, our Family Tree File now contains some 7,861 names, 2,479 marriages, 2,764 recorded locations, and 1,633 surnames, with the oldest researched ancestors dating back to the 1500's, 1600's and 1700's in Europe.
 Can you join us?
 Let me know if you think there's a link and we'll do our best to check it out.

 You will have noted that I have used the Baker/Weigel names as our genealogical background.
 These names have been documented as the proper genealogical tree and the BAKER portion contains some of the oldest records in our search, dating back to the late 1600's in Germany.
 The WEIGEL name has been searched back to the mid 1700's with the earliest beginning in Lancaster County, Pennsylvania, based on church records, and a couple non-researched records in Germany with a noted date of 1720.
 Additional work needs to be performed on those earliest records.